MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide ch10 - ch18.md

 NoSQL databases do not use the relational model and do not require a fixed structure or schema.
 When no fixed schema is required, developers have the option to store different attributes in different records.

-- Cloud Firestore –uses a document data model.
+- Cloud Firestore – uses a document data model.
 Cloud Firestore is designed for storing, sync, and querying data across distributed applications.
 Cloud Firestore supports transactions and provides multiregional replication.
 - Cloud Bigtable – uses a wide-column data model.
 Wide-column databases store tables that can have a wide number of columns.
 Not all rows need to use all the columns.
 Consistent low-millisecond latency.
 Designed for petabyte-scale databases, IoT data, analytics processing, data science applications.
 Designed for applications with high data volumes, and high-velocity ingest of data.
 Time-series, IoT, Financial, etc.

 ## 12. Deploying Storage in Google Cloud Platform